minhaz-nuzhat/ExperimentationPreviewDocs/how-to-setup-experimentation.md

 If you already have a .NET application, the steps outlined in the QuickStart describe the changes you have to make to your existing code.

-Note: the recommended way to reduce telemetry traffic, data costs, and storage costs, while preserving a statistically correct analysis of application data is a feature called Sampling in Application Insights.
-Sampling also helps you avoid Application Insights throttling your telemetry.
-By default, sampling is enabled which may impact your experimentation results.
-If you are using a small to medium application or simulating traffic, you may not need sampling.
-Learn more about [Sampling in Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/sampling-classic-api).

 ## Step 5: Setup an Experiment on App Configuration

 ### Creating Metrics for your experiment